SumoLogic/sumologic-documentation/docs/metrics/introduction/metric-histograms.md

 This feature is only available for APM and RUM metrics.
 :::

-Key points to remember:
+Some of the reasons to use Histograms:
-* Histograms can compute any percentile with a high level of accuracy
+* It is capable of accurately computing any percentile.
-* Histograms can be safely aggregated with other histograms using specific query methods
+* It can be safely combined with other histograms using specific query methods.
-* Histograms are more efficient than aggregating pre-computed raw percentiles
+* Histograms are more efficient than aggregating pre-computed raw percentiles.
-* Histograms store an approximate representation of the data that provides enough information to calculate percentiles with the specified * accuracy, as well as exact values for other aggregations like average, sum, count, minimum, and maximum.
+* They store an approximate representation of the data that provides enough information to calculate percentiles with the specified accuracy, as well as exact values for other aggregations such as average, sum, count, minimum, and maximum.

 To use histograms in your metrics queries, you'll need to include `metric.type=exponential_histogram` in the selector part of the query.
-You can then use operators like quantize to calculate percentiles for each time series separately or aggregated by selected dimensions.
+You can then use operators like `quantize`, `pct(<p>)` to calculate percentiles for each time series separately or aggregated by selected dimensions.

 ## Syntax